onlyjazz/flask-docs/docs/epro.md

 ##Android application

 ###Installation
-If patient has an Android phone, they can install the Flask ePRO application from the Google play store.
+If the patient has an Android phone, they can install the Flask ePRO application from the Google play store.

 ![Screenshot](img/epro/google_play.PNG)